locationtech/geogig/doc/manual/source/interaction/async-tasks.rst

       }
    }

-Note the ``atom:link`` in the XML response, and the ``href`` property in the JSON response, represent the status polling URL for the specific task ID.
+Note, the ``atom:link`` in the XML response and the ``href`` property in the JSON response, represent the status polling URL for the specific task ID.

 The ``status`` attribute will have one of the following values: ``WAITING``, ``RUNNING``, ``FINISHED``, ``FAILED``, ``CANCELLED``.

-``WAITING`` means that there are other tasks being run in the thread pool and hence this one has been scheduled to be run as soon as the thread pool gets a free spot.
-The other ones are quite self explanatory.
+``WAITING`` means that there are other tasks being run in the thread pool and this one has been scheduled to be run as soon as a spot frees up in the thread pool.
+The others are self-explanatory.

 The content of the task query response varies slightly depending on the task status.

-Running tasks may contain a progress indicator:
+Running tasks may contain a progress indicator.

 ::